-What are the adoption options?
+What are your adoption options?
 You might be asking this question as potential adoptive parents or as a birth mother.
 There are several different types of adoptions for you to choose from.
 The important thing is to select the adoption option that is right for you.

 Public: Usually financially supported and managed by the state, county, or city.
 This option might be more expensive than the private option, due to extended services.